The Manual of the Psi

 Once all the basic details concerning your psi have been ascertained, it is time to 'fill in the blanks', or to detail all of their personal and background information, the stuff you can't quantify with dice rolls or points.
 Who are they?
 What do they look like?
 Where are they from?
 What are they like?
 Why have they spent the time to learn the mental arts?
 Who trained them how to access their inner abilities?
 Why?

-With the sole exception of a psionic mentor (who the Gamemaster must generate, save for perhaps his, her, or its name), all other character information must be determined by the player in order to make it truly their own, and to really 'flesh them out'.
-This is often the most difficult part of the character generation process, the part where many tend to fail.
+With the sole exception of a psionic mentor (who the Gamemaster must generate, save for perhaps his, her, or its name), all other character information must be determined by the player to truly make it their own, and to really 'flesh them out'.
+This is often the most difficult portion of the character generation process, the part where many tend to fail.

 However, with a little effort and some serious consideration, the answers to these questions can make that simple little piece of paper with all the funny words on it really come alive!